Jokic's 35 points pace Nuggets in 115-112 win over short-handed Timberwolves after tight finish

 The Nuggets (48-21) moved within percentage points of idle Oklahoma City (47-20) for the Western Conference lead.
 The Timberwolves (47-22) dropped one game back into third place.

 Anthony Edwards had 30 points — his fourth straight 30-point game — and eight rebounds and eight assists.
-The clean look from the wing he created with a crossover dribble for the tie at the buzzer hit the rim and fell short.
+The clean look from the wing he created with a crossover dribble for the tie at the buzzer hit the front of the rim, leaving him scoreless in the fourth quarter after the Nuggets cranked up the double teams.
+The shot was similar, Jokic noted, to the one Edwards missed for the tie at the end of Game 5 in their first-round playoff series last year.

+Kentavious Caldwell-Pope got knocked down trying to defend Edwards on the final play and was relieved to watch the ball fall short while lying flat on his back.

+“He ran through me, for sure,” Caldwell-Pope said.
+“I’m glad he missed it.”

 Edwards followed a nifty Euro-step layup with a 3-pointer that put the Wolves up 84-82 late in the third quarter and sent the crowd in a frenzy.
 Neither team had more than a two-possession lead until Jokic drained a 3-pointer to make it 107-99 with 1:45 to go.